Managing your health during Ramadan fasting

 Fasting during Ramadan involves abstaining from food and drink from dawn to sunset.
-Depending on geography and the time of year when Ramadan occurs, fasting may range from 10 hours in the winter months to more than 17 hours in the summer.
-For most individuals, this daily fast should not have a negative effect on your health.
-Even if you have a chronic condition, including coronary artery disease, kidney disease, high blood pressure or diabetes, you can fast safely if your condition is well managed and uncomplicated.
+Depending on geography and the time of year when Ramadan occurs, daily fasting can range from as little as 10 hours in the winter months to more than 17 hours during the summer.
+This daily fast should not have a negative effect on health for most individuals.
+However, even if you have a chronic condition, including coronary artery disease, kidney disease, high blood pressure or diabetes, you can fast safely if your condition is well managed and uncomplicated.

 - Is fasting safe based on my health conditions?

 - How is it best to take my medications?

 - Could medications that are taken multiple times a day be changed to once-a-day dosing?

 - Should I check blood glucose (sugar) levels more frequently, or change my insulin or other medication dosing?

 Medications taken by mouth or intravenous feeding are considered to break your fast.
 As a result, if it is safe to do so, these types of medications should be given or administered before dawn or after sunset if you choose to fast and if it's safe to do so after consulting with your health care clinician.

 However, Islamic scholars generally recognize that other types of medications do not break the fast and may be taken during hours of fasting.
 These include medicated skin patches or creams, eye and ear drops, injections given in the skin or muscle (including insulin), supplemental oxygen, mouthwash or gargles that are not swallowed.
 In addition, many scholars also hold that nasal sprays and inhalers do not break your fast.